Joshrtaylor01/PAT-Data-Formatter/README.md

 # PAT-Data-Formatter
 Formatting program for PAT data for SEQSDA schools

+Takes PAT data for a given subject and splits it into year groups, and renames the file to a more human readable form

 USAGE:

-Place PAT-Data.formatter.py in the same directory as the PAT files to be formatted and run.
+Place PAT-Formatter in the same file as the excel files from SEQTA.
-All the new files will be created in the same directory as the original files.
+Execute the program, and files will be created in the same directory as the the original files.
-Original files will remain untouched.
+Original files will remain unmodified.